zero waste hair removal

 I didn’t like the inherent waste involved in using the waxing kits you buy at the shops.
 Warming wax pressed onto plastic strips against your legs might look easy, but wasn’t effective for me.
 Not to mention the waste involved…

-This is what I do instead.
+This is what I do for zero waste hair removal instead.

 Waxing Equipment